AnirudhRana55/CryptoTrackr/README.md

 ![](https://img.shields.io/badge/Ritobroto-yellow)

-# Crypto Tracker
+# CryptoTrackr

-> This application tracks the major Crypto currencies in the market, and show their details.
-There is a filter, to check user's desired crypto data.
+> This application tracks major cryptocurrencies in the market and displays their details, with a filter feature to view data for specific cryptocurrencies selected by the user.

 ## Built With

-- HTML5
-- Tailwind CSS
 - React JS
 - Redux
 - API
+- Tailwind CSS
+- HTML5

 ## Live Demo (Click To View)